dianadiazc/customer-wa/content/work3/task-9.md

 * When the auto scaling launches a new instance, it is automatically added to the load balancer target group.

 * In the screen cap below the unhealthy instance is the newly added one.
-The load balancer will not send traffic to it until it is completed initializing.
+The load balancer will not send traffic to it until it is completed initialized.
 It will ultimately transition to healthy and then start receiving traffic.

 * Note the new instance was started in the same Availability Zone as the failed one.
 Amazon EC2 Auto Scaling automatically maintains balance across all of the Availability Zones that you specify.